collective/collective.listingviews/README.rst

     :target: http://travis-ci.org/collective/collective.listingviews

-``collective.listingviews`` allows a Plone site administrator to quickly create a new display view their content types, folders, collections and eea.facetnavigation.
+``collective.listingviews`` allows a Plone site administrator to quickly create a new display view their content types, folders, collections and eea.facetednavigation.
 It will also let you create custom portlets.

 .. |listingviews| image:: https://cloud.githubusercontent.com/assets/41700/5023294/b6f6e9e0-6b27-11e4-8516-2b4a50ef66c5.png